ChrstphrHll/npc_gen/students/Pike Tethir.md

   int: 10
   str: 15
   wis: 11
-track: Diplomacy
-trait: I connect everything that happens to me to a grand, cosmic plan.
-trait1: Seraphic
-trait2: Boisterous
 year: 1
+guild: Elkenval
+partyID: 64
 ---
 # Pike Tethir
 ---
 ### Description
 - 1st year Human Barbarian in Elkenval
-- curly lighter blonde hair that's braided with blue ribbon (med), Green eyes, and Brown skin
+- curly lighter blonde hair that's braided with blue ribbon (med), Gray eyes, and Brown skin
 - Is Seraphic and Boisterous, and has Cooperation as their ideal

 ### Organizations